-Policies on plagiarism, use of AI applications, and retraction
+Policies on plagiarism, use of AI applications, and retraction of a published article

 Retraction Policy